 Who is in the operating room during surgery?

 During heart surgery, a highly trained group works as a team.
-Here is a list of people who will be in the operating room during surgery.

 What kinds of heart and blood vessel surgeries are there?